Alec-Johnson/reddit-v2/README.md

 Express: Web framework of choice, to handle all the routes for the API and pages.
 Can add middleware to operate on the server side.

 TypeORM: Works with SQL based database nicely (PostgreSQL), very easy to use with Typescript.

+Morgan: To log out the API requests that are sent

+## Authentication flow
+**Registration:**

+**Login:**
+Generate a JSON web token when login is successful.
+This is stored on the users machine and used to lets the server know the user is logged in on this machine.
+Store this token inside a cookie and send to the User, this user will then use the cookie in subsequent requests to identify them.